qunitjs/qunit/docs/QUnit/skip.md

 Use this method to replace [`QUnit.test()`](./test.md) instead of commenting out entire tests.

-This test's prototype will be listed on the suite as a skipped test, ignoring the callback argument and the respective global and module's hooks.
+This test will be listed on the results as a skipped test.
+The callback and the respective module's hooks will not run.

+As the codebase becomes bigger, you may sometimes want to temporarily disable an entire group of tests at once.
+You can use [`QUnit.module.skip()`](./module.md) to recursively skip an entire module.

 ### Example